Employee Performance Management: Definition & Best Practices

 4. Perform regular coaching

 People tend to perform better when they have guidelines to follow.
-That’s why employees have to be aligned with the ones for their job.
 That way they won’t have to second guess every decision they make and can work in peace, knowing that they’re doing exactly what’s required of them.
+Provide some guidelines, instructions, resources, or even another person to help set the expectations.

 It’s important to have all your employees aware and in tune with the organizational culture.
 That’s why the values and beliefs should be shared with everyone in the organization from the first day they step foot in the company.
 It should also happen with individual employees during the regular check-ins with their manager, as it will help nurture specific behavior.

-In big companies, often people from one department don’t know what any of the other department does.
-That’s why cross-functional workshops help create a good culture.
+In large companies, it can be easy for employees to feel lost in silos.
+Sometimes, they may even be unaware of the functions and responsibilities of other departments.
+That’s why cross-functional meetings, projects, or networking events create a strong, collaborative culture.
 And in return, by understanding the function of each department, the organizational goals can be met with more ease.

 SMART goals are a cliche, but one that certainly works.
 The feedback process should always be actionable so that employees have clear steps to take and follow, once it’s been given.